alexschreyer/SketchUp-Flatten-Plugin/README.md

 Website:        http://www.alexschreyer.net/projects/flatten-faces-plugin/

-Description :   Allows the user to lay an arbitrarily-oriented face flat
+Description :   Allows the user to do two things:
-                on the ground.
-This helps in producing cutouts, as CNC-prep etc.
-                Use in combination with an unfold tool to flatten shapes.
+                1)  Lay an arbitrarily-oriented face or collection of coplanar faces flat on the ground.
+Use in combination with a manual unfold tool to flatten shapes first.
+                2)  Unwrap non-coplanar faces uaing an automatic (random) algorithm and then lay the resulting set of faces flat on the ground.
+                This helps in producing cutouts, as CNC-prep, for texturing, etc.